xcart/xcart-docs/_pages/kb_en/general_setup/setting_up_seo-friendly_urls.md

 ## Troubleshooting

-Steps listed below usually fix the problem that SEO-friendly URLs cannot be enabled or are not working:
+The steps below usually help to fix the problem of SEO-friendly URLs not working:

 1. Make sure that the following line in your `.htaccess` file reflects an actual path to your store: